Sustainable Livestock Production on the Frontier: Plant and Soil Responses to Simulated Managed Grazing in Sub-Arctic Alaska

 • Soil Management: nutrient mineralization, organic matter, soil analysis, soil microbiology, soil physics, soil quality/health

-The goal of this study is to evaluate the effects and interaction of simulated herbivory, manure/urine deposition, and trampling in response to IMRG methodology.
-The research will provide regionally specific baseline information and address some crucial knowledge gaps through the following objectives:
+The goal of this study was to evaluate the effects and interaction of simulated herbivory, manure/urine deposition, and trampling (following IMRG methodology) on subarctic pasture responses, both above and below ground.
+We have documented regionally specific baseline information and begun to address some crucial knowledge gaps through the following objectives:

-1. Determine how an intense but brief simulated grazing disturbance affects the physical structure of pasture soils and plant communities.
+Determine how an intense but brief simulated grazing disturbance affects the physical and chemical components of pasture soils and plant biomass production.

-1. Measure changes in abundance and community structure of soil organisms and consequent effect on decomposition.
+1. Measure changes in abundance and community structure of soil organisms, plant species composition, and amount of bare ground under the treatments.

 Any opinions, findings, conclusions, or recommendations expressed in this publication are those of the author(s) and do not necessarily reflect the view of the U.S. Department of Agriculture or SARE.